-1-Infant space each for SEPT 2024, OCT, 2024, JAN 2025.
-Call TODAY 914-607-7600 to schedule your tour.
+1 Infant space for Jan/Feb 2025!
+Must be 3- 9 months old.
+1 Infant space for June 2025 3-12 months.
+We have two infant spaces for September 2025 for infants 3 - 7 months only.
+Call 914-607-7600 to schedule your tour and see why Montessori makes a difference.
 Interested in a career in Montessori education?
 You've come to the right place.
 MCC has opportunities for teaching assistants and substitutes.
 Give us a call to see if you are a good fit for working with our Montessori team today!
 Call 914.607.7600 today to schedule a Tuesday or Friday tour to see our beautiful new facility.

 Uncategorized